brando90/brandomiranda/peformance-psychology.md

 I'm very interested in being the best version of myself in the most essential aspects of my life.
-Thus, over the years I've spent a lot of times reading about [performance psychology](https://larrygmaguire.com/what-is-performance-psychology/#:~:text=Performance%20psychology%20is%20a%20subdivision,factors%20influencing%20optimal%20human%20performance.&text=Through%20assisting%20professionals%20to%20refine,improving%20and%20enhancing%20human%20performance.) and (unrelated) areas that make me better (in my professionally and personal life).
+Thus, over the years I've spent a lot of times reading about [performance psychology](https://larrygmaguire.com/what-is-performance-psychology/#:~:text=Performance%20psychology%20is%20a%20subdivision,factors%20influencing%20optimal%20human%20performance.&text=Through%20assisting%20professionals%20to%20refine,improving%20and%20enhancing%20human%20performance.) and (seemingly unrelated) areas that make me better (in my professionally and personal life).

 The most influential things I've pursued in this area are the following: